MicrosoftDocs/fabric-docs/docs/enterprise/metrics-app-timepoint-page.md

 ## Interactive Operations

-A table showing every [interactive operation](/power-bi/enterprise/service-premium-interactive-background-operations) that contributed CPU usage in the timepoint used to drill through to this page.
+A table showing every [interactive operation](/power-bi/enterprise/service-premium-interactive-background-operations) that contributed CPU usage in the viewed timepoint.
 Once an interactive operation completes, all of the CPU seconds used by it get attributed to the timepoint window.

 * **Items** - The name of the item, its type, and its workspace details.